WannesFransen1994/elixir-learning-materials/elixir-distributed/03-kafka/03-distributed-factorials/assignment.md

    * When you add the dependency (and then try to run the app), you might get an error.
    * Add the necessary configuration. _(`brokers` is the utmost minimum information)_
 3. `FictiveWebserver.create_topic/0` -> make sure that the following settings are set:
    * There are 2 partitions.
-You can read more about partitions and consumers [here](TODO).
+You can read more about partitions and consumers <!-- markdown-link-check-disable --> [here](TODO) <!-- markdown-link-check-enable -->.
    * When producing, an ack of at least one broker needs to be sent back.
 4. `FictiveWebserver.delete_topic/0`
 5. Create the `factorials-to-be-calculated` topic manually.